-“Blessed are the pure in heart, for they shall see God” – Jesus
+“Blessed are the pure in heart, for they shall see God” Jesus, Matthew 5:8

-- Good Morning dear Mama!
+- Good morning dear mamas!
 How incredibly blessed we are to have access to the Word of God!
-Ultimate Truth is found in the pages of this Living Book.
+Highest truth is found in the pages of this living book.
 Yes!
-Think on this as you read today and surrender your heart to the Author of it.
+Think about this as you read today and surrender your heart to the

 - Open up your Bible to read Romans 6:6-23.
 Pay particular attention to verse 11 and if you like, write it in your journal.

-Most of us go into great detail to clean our physical body every day.
-We take showers regularly, wash hair, clip nails, brush teeth, eat healthily and do more tedious routines to smell good and keep our bodies presentable.
-But, cleaning our bodies on the outside is only a small portion of a much larger responsibility we have.
+Most of us go into great detail to clean our physical bodies every day.
+We take showers regularly, wash hair, clip nails, brush teeth, eat healthily, and do many more tedious routines to smell good and keep our bodies presentable.
+However, cleaning our bodies on the outside is only a small portion of a much larger responsibility we have.
 The Bible says we should examine (inspect) ourselves.
 Our inner person needs a purifying too because we are the vehicle our spirit lives in and living a lifestyle of corruption leads to death.
-A list of the sins of the flesh is in Galatians 5:19-21.
+A list of sins of the flesh are found in Galatians 5:19-21.

-Jesus is referring to His Spirit here.
-Sin has contaminated every single person born into this world because of Adam and Eve’s decision to disobey God.
-(Romans 3:23).
-Jesus came for this reason, to save us (from spiritual death and hell).
-Once we understand our unsaved, spiritual state, we have a choice to repent and surrender to the Lordship of Jesus.
-(Read John 3:16 and 2 Corinthians 5:17-21).
-He took our place, by dying an awful death we deserved.
+Sin contaminated every single person born into this world because of Adam and Eve’s decision to disobey God (Romans 3:23).
+Jesus came for this reason—to save us (from spiritual death and hell).
+Once we understand our unsaved, spiritual state, we have a choice to repent and surrender to the Lordship of Jesus (Read John 3:16 and 2 Corinthians 5:17-21).
+He took our place by dying an awful death that we deserved.
 He rose again and went back to the Father so he could send His own Spirit to dwell in us!
 How amazing!
 After we encounter this spiritual cleansing (repenting and turning away from sin), we have the incredible privilege to ask the Holy Spirit (the Spirit of Jesus) to come live inside of us.
 Hallelujah!
-Our true identity at that moment changes from 100% sinner to 100% saved!
-His Spirit abiding in us makes us completely pure and clean in our spirit!
+Our true identity at that moment changes from 100 percent sinner to 100 percent saved!
+His Spirit abiding in us makes us completely pure and clean in our spirits!
 What a miracle!

-- Are you making an effort to keep your soul (thoughts, will, actions & emotions) pure and holy?
+- Are you making an effort to keep your soul (thoughts, will, actions, and emotions) pure and holy?

-- Your body is God’s temple.
-(1 Corinthians 6:19).
-Are there areas of your flesh or soul you have not surrendered to His Lordship?
+- Your body is God’s temple (1 Corinthians 6:19).
+Are there areas of your flesh or soul that you have not surrendered to His Lordship?

-Psalm 19:12 says, “Forgive my hidden faults.”
+Psalm 19:12b says, “Forgive my hidden faults.”
 Sometimes it’s good to kneel down as a symbol of complete surrender, to show we mean what we say to God.
 Release yourself completely to the Father as you pray and allow Him to reveal the secret places and motives of your heart.
-Repent and humble yourself, turn away from the sins he has revealed, and make things right with others involved.
+Repent and humble yourself.
+Turn away from the sins He has revealed, and make things right with others involved.
 Thank Him for forgiveness and new hope.
-Be aware of God’s presence in your everyday life and find Scriptures to fill your mind with God’s Truth.
+Be aware of God’s presence in your everyday life and find Scriptures to fill your mind with His truth.